Composite pulses for robust universal control of singlet-triplet qubits: Introduction

 In order to perform arbitrary rotations of such a qubit, though, one must introduce a difference, $\Delta B$, between the local magnetic fields at each dot, resulting in rotation about the $x$-axis of the Bloch sphere.
-This can be done either by pumping a nuclear spin polarization gradient\cite{Foletti.09} or by depositing a micromagnet nearby\cite{Brunner.11}.
-However, a problem remains: The local magnetic field typically fluctuates slowly due to second-order nuclear spin flip-flops mediated by the hyperfine coupling to the electron spin\cite{Reilly.08,Cywinski.09} and due to charge-noise-induced shifts of the double dot position in the inhomogeneous field.
+This can be done either by pumping a nuclear spin polarization gradient \cite{Foletti.09} or by depositing a micromagnet nearby \cite{Brunner.11}.
+However, a problem remains: The local magnetic field typically fluctuates slowly due to second-order nuclear spin flip-flops mediated by the hyperfine coupling to the electron spin \cite{Reilly.08,Cywinski.09} and due to charge-noise-induced shifts of the double dot position in the inhomogeneous field.
 The resulting uncertainty in $\Delta B$ introduces a quasi-static random component to the rotation about the $x$-axis which, in the course of ensemble averaging, leads to rapid decoherence of the qubit on the free induction decay timescale of $T^{\ast}_2$.
-In the case of quantum memory, dynamical decoupling techniques\cite{Uhrig.07,Witzel.07,Cywinski.09,Barthel.10,Bluhm.11} can be employed to preserve qubit information long beyond $T^{\ast}_2$, up to a time $T_2$ at which this information is ultimately lost due to dynamical fluctuations.
-However, such echo techniques cannot be performed simultaneously with arbitrary single-qubit rotations, so gate errors are still dominated by statistical fluctuations and depend on the ratio of the gate time to $T^{\ast}_2$ rather than to $T_2$.
+However, the fact that these errors implement coherent rotations (albeit by an unknown angle) makes it possible to reduce their effect by means of dynamical control; this nice feature is due to the non-Markovian nature of the nuclear spin bath, a situation unique to quantum dot spin qubits.
+In the case of quantum memory, dynamical decoupling techniques \cite{Carr.54,Meiboom.58,Uhrig.07,Witzel.07,Cywinski.09,Barthel.10,Bluhm.11} can be employed to preserve qubit information long beyond $T^{\ast}_2$, up to a timescale $T_2$ (which is defined with respect to a specific dynamical decoupling sequence) at which this information is ultimately lost due to dynamical fluctuations.
+This ability is crucial, since typically $T_2 \gtrsim 10^4 T^{\ast}_2$ for localized electron spins in semiconductors -- in particular, in GaAs quantum dot systems \cite{Petta.05,Bluhm.11}, $T^{\ast}_2 \sim $ 10 ns, $T_2 \sim$ 0.1 ms, and in Si \cite{Maune.12}, $T^{\ast}_2 \sim$ 100 ns with $T_2$ predicted \cite{Witzel.10} to be $\sim1$ ms. However, such echo techniques cannot be performed simultaneously with arbitrary single-qubit rotations, so gate errors are still dominated by statistical fluctuations and depend on the ratio of the gate time to $T^{\ast}_2$ rather than to $T_2$.
 It is of utmost importance to address this problem since fault-tolerant quantum computation requires extremely precise single-qubit rotations.
-Thus the task is to find dynamically corrected gates\cite{Khodjasteh.09,Khodjasteh.10,Grace.11} applicable to singlet-triplet qubits.
-In this work, we show how to perform dynamically corrected single-qubit gates, dramatically reducing errors for experimentally relevant scenarios (see Figs.~\ref{epghzero} and \ref{fig:finiteh}).
+Thus the task is to find dynamically corrected gates \cite{Goelman.89,Grace.11,Khodjasteh.09,Khodjasteh.10,Bensky.10} applicable to singlet-triplet qubits.